Teiketsusama/Dominoes/README.md

 - When it's a computer's turn, the program should:
 - [x] Try random moves until it finds a legal one.
 - [x] Place dominoes with the correct orientation.
+> Stage 5
+- The AI should use the following algorithm to calculate the score:
+1. Count the number of 0's, 1's, 2's, etc., in your hand, and in the snake.
+2. Each domino in your hand receives a score equal to the sum of appearances of each of its numbers.
+> The AI will now attempt to play the domino with the largest score, trying both the left and the right sides of the snake.
+If the rules prohibit this move, the AI will move down the score list and try another domino.
+The AI will skip the turn if it runs out of options.
+- [x] Replace the random move generator with the algorithm described above.